Montage Gold (OTCMKTS:MAUTF) Shares Up 1.2%

-Montage Gold Corp.
-(OTCMKTS:MAUTF – Get Rating) shares shot up 1.2% during mid-day trading on Tuesday .
+Shares of Montage Gold Corp.
+(OTCMKTS:MAUTF – Get Rating) shot up 1.2% on Wednesday .
 The stock traded as high as $0.54 and last traded at $0.52.
-14,300 shares were traded during trading, a decline of 49% from the average session volume of 28,121 shares.
-The stock had previously closed at $0.52.
+14,300 shares traded hands during trading, The stock had previously closed at $0.52.

 Recommended Stories